prebid/prebid-js-build-generator/docs/deployment.md

   - Key Name - Name of an existing EC2 KeyPair to enable SSH access to the ECS instances
 - Wait until all the resources are provisioned

+Finally create the stats stack:
+- Initiate CloudFormation stack creation
+- Pick a decent name for the stack, for example `pbjs-bundler-stats-prod`
+- Fill in desired input parameters, most notable and important of them are:
+  - Service Stack Name - specify the name of the service stack created previously, for example `pbjs-bundler-prod`
+  - Recipient Address List - comma-separated list of e-mail addresses where monthly report should be sent (must be verified in Amazon SES or belong to verified domain)
+  - Source Address - e-mail address that should be specified in From: field of the monthly report messages (must be verified in Amazon SES or belong to verified domain)
+- Wait until all the resources are provisioned

-Once both stacks are created application should be up and running, it could be accessed by ALB DNS name that is found on the Outputs tab of the service stack as `ExternalUrl`.
+Once all stacks are created application should be up and running, it could be accessed by ALB DNS name that is found on the Outputs tab of the service stack as `ExternalUrl`.

 ## Set up sub-domain